FiDaSS/FiDaSS_dataset/Tools/README.md

 This directory contains the tools used to create our dataset.

+It is important to note that we always process the data as videos first before processing more specific details.
+This guarantees, for example, that data from the same video does not end up in different data splits.

 ## Tools' Usage

 #### Processing a dataset as individual frames